Mjz86/c_colon/README.md

 - last function that is called resulting in suspension: note that the reason for using references instead of inout here is because the callee will probably throw , resulting in the drop of inout , but references don't drop self on throw.
   `promise_suspend(this promise& self,bool& is_cancled )context-type->context-type-coro-return;`

+- (a)symetric transfer:
+if a promise wants ( decided in the awaiter suspension via returned `transfered_handle` being noop or not ) to do a asymetric transfer , instead of the `promise_suspend` , the `promise_transfer` is called, they should have the same context-type to be compatible:
+`promise_transfer(this promise& self,in transfered_handle,bool& is_cancled )context-type->transfered-context-type-coro-input;`

 - cancelation grantees:
 any catch block who doesn't result in a throw in all code paths and is mayreturn will be ill-formed unless its unsafe(ignore-cancelation) specified.